raishe/JBHeaderScroll/README.md

 In this example, we are only using a Toolbar and a ListView, so only one scroller is being registered.
 But you can have a case where you want to have multiple scrollers that might share a common header and when one scroller is scrolled, JBHeaderScroll will make sure that no gap remains above any of the other scrollers.
 If you are using multiple scrollers and want them synchronized, you only use a single JBHeaderScroll instance and register each scroller.
 An example of this might be where you have two scrollers laid out horizontally next to each other.
 The left scroller might be a ListView while the right scroller might be a ScrollView.
 Both might share a common Toolbar that stretches across the top of both scrollers.
 When you scroll the left scroller up, JBHeaderScroll will automatically scroll the right one up but only until the header is no longer visible and stop scrolling the right scroller.
 If you then began scrolling down, the header will scroll down but the right scroller will not scroll down.
 It only scrolls up initially to prevent a gap from showing above it.
 But if your scroll the right scroller down, you will see the top position of the scroller.

 If a scroller were to contain a custom control that had its own header and own scroller but you don't want it synchronized with the parent scroller, you need to use a separate JBHeaderScroll instance to manage its scrolling.
-You would not use the parent scroller's JBHeaderScroll instance and register the child scroller.
+You would not use the parent scroller's JBHeaderScroll instance to register the child scroller.
 The nested header demo illustrates using two scrollers sharing a common JBHeaderScroll instance while one of the scrollers has a ListView with its own JBHeaderScroll.

-The second parameter in the registerScroller method is used to indicate the header's "visual" top edge's offset.
-In most cases, the top edge of the header will be aligned to the top edge of its parent container, in which case the offset is zero.
-But in some rare cases, if you need to visually offset the header's top header, you need to indicate how much offset is being used.
-This is specified in dp units.
-It is possible to create a layout where the header is inside a container with it's top edge aligned to the top edge of the container but the container's top edge is offset within its parent container making it look like the header is offset.
-If you left the offset to zero in the second parameter and began scrolling, the scroller would start to show beyond the top edge of the header.

 In the onResize method shown above, you need to provide code that will reposition your scroller.
 This method gets called when the user scrolls the scroller.
 JBHeaderScroll will provide the Top position that you need to move your scroller to.
 JBHeaderScroll cannot do this for you because it doesn't know anything about your layout.
 Your scroller may be embedded in some complex hierarchy view.
 JBHeaderScroll only tracks scrolling positions but you must reposition and possibly resize your scroller.